-Titan Mining Corporation is a natural resource company engaged in the acquisition, exploration and development of mineral properties.
-The Company's principal asset is a group of 100%-owned high-grade zinc mines, the Empire State Mines, in St Lawrence County, New York.
-These past-producing operations (the Empire State Mines' #2, #3, #4, Hyatt, Pierrepont and Edwards mines) were acquired on December 30, 2016 and have been on care and maintenance since 2008.
-The Company is currently re-commencing operations at the fully-permitted Empire State Mines' #4 mine and anticipates achieving commercial production in the second quarter of 2018.
-Titan also has a base metals exploration program on its unpatented mining claims in New Mexico.
+Titan Mining Corporation is a natural resource company engaged in the acquisition, exploration, development and production of mineral properties.
+The Company's principal asset is a group of 100%-owned high-grade zinc mines, the Empire State Mine, in St Lawrence County, New York.
+These past-producing operations, Empire State Mine's #2, #3, #4, Hyatt, Pierrepont and Edwards mines (collectively referred to as "ESM" or the "Empire State Mine"), were acquired on December 30, 2016 and have been on care and maintenance since 2008.
+The Company has recommenced operations at ESM's fully-permitted #4 mine and has been ramping up production through the latter part of 2018 and into 2019.